 - buses and coaches

-- special purpose vehicles, eg vehicles specially designed to hold a wheelchair
+- special purpose vehicles, such as vehicles specially designed to hold a wheelchair

-You can’t use the Statutory IVA scheme if your vehicle has been registered before in the UK - you’ll need to use Voluntary IVA instead.
+You cannot use the individual vehicle approval (IVA) scheme if your vehicle has been registered in the UK before.
+You need to use voluntary IVA instead.

 Basic and normal IVA